What does a Clinical Nurse Educator do?

 How to become a Clinical Nurse Educator?

-- Gain Clinical Experience: Work as an RN in various settings.
+- Gain RN experience in clinical settings.

-- Apply for Positions: Look for openings as a Clinical Nurse Educator.
+- Obtain certification as a Nurse Educator.

 How long does it take to become a Clinical Nurse Educator?